metavige/NebulaSdkDoc/en/dotnet/Nebula.Data.EF6.md

 ================

 Support Entity Framework 6
-在 NEBULA 中，所提供的 Database Resource，可以透過以下方式來存取
+In NEBULA in the provided Database Resource, can be accessed through the following ways.
-不需要自行設定連線字串，可以透過 SDK 來取得對應的資源連線字串
+Do not need to set their own connection string, you can get through the corresponding resource connection string SDK.

 ## Install
 ----------------

 	Install-Package Nebula.Data.EF6